 Common Name: Akeake

-Olearia avicenniifolia is a Evergreen Shrub up to 3.00 metres tall.
+Olearia avicenniifolia is an evergreen shrub that can grow up to 3.00 metres tall.

 Sub-alpine scrub to 1000 metres in South Island.